ultravioletrs/cube-docs/docs/architecture.md

 - Enforcing that all inference requests are executed **inside a Trusted Execution Environment**
 - Normalizing requests to an OpenAI-compatible API shape

-This component ensures that **no user ever interacts directly with Ollama or vLLM**, and that all inference happens under strict security controls.

 ---

 ## 3. Guardrails Service